-Radiant heating is rapidly becoming a popular option in new home construction in the United States due to its cost-effective efficiency, but the concept dates all the way back to ancient Rome, where slaves tended fires that sent hot air through channels under elevated floors adorned by elegant marble.
+Radiant floor heating is rapidly becoming a popular option in new home construction in the United States due to its cost-effective efficiency.
 There are three different types of radiant heating systems: hydronic, electric, and air-heated.
 Electric and hydronic radiant heating systems are more efficient, and consequently more popular, than air-heated systems.
 Heat from a radiant system does not rise like heated air from a traditional heating unit; it spreads in all directions.
 This characteristic makes it possible to heat a large area using a lower temperature.

 Electric radiant heating systems are the most versatile when it comes to installation.
 Rolled cables are attached in a looping pattern via braces to mats, mesh, or film constructed of resilient, heat-conductive materials.
 The mats can be embedded in the concrete slab during construction, installed under the subfloor, or even placed directly under the flooring, depending on type.
 Due to the versatility of installation options, electric systems are frequently the best choice for after-construction additions.